 1. Do your research

-If you’re going to get the most out of this book on your first reading, you are going to need all the help you can get.
-The more you know about the book before you begin, the more sense it will make along the way.
+If you’re going to get the most out of your book, you are going to need all the help you can get.
+The more you know about the book before you start reading, the more sense it will make along the way.
 Try to find out:

 - Who is the author?

 - What was happening in their life when they wrote it?

 - What was happening in the wider society?

 - How long did it take them to write?

 - What had they written previously and how had it been received?

 - How was the book originally published?
 Was it serialised?